zketosis/liam/docs/adr/20241128-use-libpg-query-for-postgreSQL-SQL-parsing.md

 ## Decision

-We chose to use ``@codyjasonbennett/pg-query-emscripten``, which is a WebAssembly-compiled version of ``libpg-query``.
+We chose to use ``pg-query-emscripten``, which is a WebAssembly-compiled version of ``libpg-query``.
 This decision was based on the following factors:

 **Parsing Speed**: Benchmarks showed that ``libpg-query`` (including its WebAssembly variant) outperformed alternatives like ANTLR in terms of parsing speed.